kamoshi/kotonoha/README.md

-# kotonoha
+# Kotonoha
-Hugo SSG theme
+A simple theme for the Hugo static site generator